wp-plugins/ezanga-intext/ezanga intext/readme.txt

 3) After filling out your contact information, you'll be taken to a source request form.
 Enter your WordPress blog's information in the 'Source Information' section and complete the rest of the form.

+4) Wait for your account to be approved by an account manager.
+It usually takes one to two business days.

-4) Go to 'AdTypes' -> 'InText Advertising' -> 'Create New Ad Unit.'
+5) Once your account has been approved, go to 'AdTypes' -> 'InText Advertising' -> 'Create New Ad Unit.'

-5) To get your InText token for the plugin, create a new ad unit using your blog as the source.
+6) To get your InText token for the plugin, create a new ad unit using your blog as the source.

 Installation of eZanga InText plugin